Circle of Security concepts and building strong relationships

 Strong relationships help children to build a sense of security so they can conserve their energy and grow to their potential.
 When children feel anxious and insecure, they are constantly watchful for what may happen and feel they need to protect themselves from harm.

 You’re already doing a lot when it comes to building connections with the children in your care.
-One of the most valuable frameworks to base practice on is Circle of Security, also known as COS.
+One of the most valuable frameworks on which to base practice is the Circle of Security, also known as COS.

 When attending to a child’s needs it helps to understand how the child sees their world.
 It’s always a good start to take time to think about the child’s perspective and what they might be feeling.
 Making decisions based around maintaining the quality of the relationship between you both will also help.